Finding the Ki to Your Own Garden

 Bonsai Jidai is a bonsai school in Chino, California, whose founder David Nguy specializes in molding local flora; he’s known by the Golden State Bonsai Federation as “Mr. California Juniper” for his expertise with California junipers (Juniperus californica).

-Bonsai Northwest in Tukwila, Washington, has been around for more than 30 years, and is one of the largest in America.
-While you’re in the Seattle area, stop by the Pacific Bonsai Museum for inspiration–it’s just a little further down I-5.
+In the Seattle area, stop by the Pacific Bonsai Museum for inspiration–it’s just a little further down I-5.

 Bonsai Vision in Las Vegas doesn’t sell trees from its website, but it’s worth a stop for traditional handmade bonsai pots, tools, and soil dressings, such as gravel.